-We have put together an article with everything you need to know about the most beautiful white villages of the Axarquía, with its highest mountain in the province, the Maroma, with more than 2,000 metres.
+We have put together an article with everything you need to know about the most beautiful white villages of the Axarquía.
+The region has highest mountain in the province, La Maroma, with more than 2,000 metres.

 They are ideal villages to discover with slow travel or as starting points for hiking routes.

-And last but not least, we present you the new jewel in the crown, the Sierra de la Nieves which in 2021 was declared the first national park in the province of Malaga.
+And last but not least, we present you the new jewel in the crown, Sierra de la Nieves.
+In 2021 it was declared the first national park in the province of Malaga.

-In the Sierra de las Nieves there are twelve villages that still preserve the appearance of their Moorish past: Alozaina, Casarabonela, Tolox, El Burgo, Yunquera, Monda, Guaro, Istán and Ojén, Serrato, Ronda and Parauta.
+Sierra de las Nieves has twelve villages with Moorish origin and a special charm: Alozaina, Casarabonela, Tolox, El Burgo, Yunquera, Monda, Guaro, Istan and Ojen, Serrato, Ronda and Parauta.